NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 5. Make it clear that the air terminal sizing factors are based on sensible heating/cooling loads. *(e-mail RR)*

 6. Consider adding a new array indexed by ADU number rather than morphing the existing `TermUnitSizing` and `TermUnitFinalZoneSizing` which are currently indexed by zone. *(Sizing conference call 1/4/2017)*

+7. Special sizing cases, such as chilled beam terminal units, may require special handling of the air terminal sizing factors for certain types of terminal units. *(Sizing conference call 1/4/2017)*

 ## Overview ##